School of Inclusive & Special Education header

 Throughout my career I worked with stakeholders from across the education system, and across sectors and disciplines, establishing and implementing many intersectoral initiatives, for example Speech and Language Therapy in Schools Project in collaboration with Trinity College and HSE Primary Care.
 I have dual qualifications in both Education (PhD, DCU) and Health (CORU registered Speech and Language Therapist).

-I have expertise in the field of Implementation Science (PGCert, TCD) and a genuine interest in addressing the ‘implementation gap’ in education, knowledge translation, evaluations of the processes by which outcomes are achieved, and an overall analysis of implementation structures, barriers, and enablers.
-As a researcher, I am mostly interested in practical applications of research.
-I have experience and interest in promoting and conducting collaborative, engaged research and promoting new ways for people to work and new ways for people to work together.
+I have expertise and qualifications in the field of Implementation Science (PGCert, TCD) and a genuine interest in addressing the ‘implementation gap’ in education, knowledge translation, evaluations of the processes by which outcomes are achieved, and an overall analysis of implementation structures, barriers, and enablers.
+As an Associate Quality Specialist with Childhood Development Initiative, I have worked on various national evaluations and reviews, and in designing and delivering national training in quality implementation for professionals in child and family sector.

 Research interests